-- The president of the college is readily available to students. - The vice president for academic affairs advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college.
+- The president of the college is readily available to students. - The vice president for academic affairs advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college. - The admissions office, under the direction of the vice president for enrollment management, assists students in application and acceptance to the college. - The academic advising office advises students regarding enrollment in their academic programs. - The vice president for finance advises students regarding tuition, expenses, and emergency assistance.

-- The admissions office, under the direction of the vice president for enrollment management, assists students in application and acceptance to the college. - The student success office, under the direction of the vice president for enrollment management, assists students with practical matters after arriving on campus and serves as the first contact for personal, social, emotional, and spiritual concerns. - The academic advising office advises students regarding enrollment in their academic programs. - The vice president for finance advises students regarding tuition, expenses, and emergency assistance. - The director of financial aid gives guidance relating to veterans assistance, student aid programs, and scholarships. - The registrar assists students with academic records, credit transfer, and attendance policies. - The director of the library works with students to help build lifelong learning skills in locating and learning how to use various print and electronic resources.
+- The director of financial aid gives guidance relating to veteran's assistance, student aid programs, and scholarships. - The registrar assists students with academic records, credit transfer, and attendance policies.